What is a mindful walk with God?

 "Prayer is the passport to peace" Thomas S. Monson

-I know this, when I create sacred space for myself, I have full access to my intuition and instincts.
+I know this, when I create a quite moment which can be a sacred space for myself, I have full access to my intuition and instincts.

 Slowing my daily pace down, I begin to notice nature's revery as she consistently brings blessings for simply the beholding of joy.
 A seal was finding joy in its own sphere and influence beyond the rock pictured above.
 As I gazed at its ability to traverse the waters I enjoyed the setting sun just touching the cliff to the right.

 As I took my walk alone, my son and his friends practiced their own teenage mindfulness as they felt the tide with skim boarding often surfing their way to little thought or care of mid-week school, sports or instrument practice schedules.

 Mindful moments for teens begin with feeling the curl in the waves and allowing the entire mind-body to feel a way to act with the ocean.
 Again, no thoughts on the past or future given to depression or anxiety just the present moment requiring action towards the goal at hand.